koadman/platypusfarm/platypusfarm/docs/marker_phylogeny.md

 Alternatively you can run any of these commands inside a Linux or Mac OS X terminal.
 This _will not_ work on Windows, not even with cygwin.
 Use NeCTAR instead.

+The genome phylogenies produced by this approach are useful as a rough guide to the evolutionary history of any draft genomes you might have just sequenced or otherwise obtained.
+Careful inference of clonal descent is more involved and should be undertaken once it's clear which collection of isolate genomes would be appropriate for such an analysis.

 ## Obtain the example data

 Once logged into the cloud instance, create a new directory to work from: